uncomplexlearning/a-level/markdown/physics.md

 ### 2.1.3 Particles, antiparticles and photons

+For every type of particle, there is a corresponding antiparticle.
+Comparison of particle and antiparticle masses, charge and rest energy in MeV.
+Students should know that the positron, antiproton, antineutron and antineutrino are the antiparticles of the electron, proton, neutron and neutrino respectively.
+Photon model of electromagnetic radiation, the Planck constant.
+Knowledge of annihilation and pair production and the energies involved.

 ### 2.1.4 Particle interactions

+Four fundamental interactions: gravity, electromagnetic, weak nuclear, strong nuclear.

+The concept of exchange particles to explain forces between elementary particles.

+The electromagnetic force; virtual photons as the exchange particle.
+The weak interaction limited to β−and β+ decay, electron capture and electron–proton collisions; W+ and W− as the exchange particles.

 ### 2.1.5 Classification of particles

+#### Hadrons

+- made from quarks
+- ...and therefore are subject to the strong interaction and strong nuclear force
+- has two types:
+  - baryons (3 quarks)
+    - the baryon number is a quantum number (and so is conserved)
+    - the proton is the only stable baryon
+      - all other baryons eventually decay into protons
+  - mesons (2 quarks)
+    - the pion is the exchange particle of the strong nuclear force between nucleons (baryons)
+      > the gluon is the exchange particle of the strong interaction between quarks
+    - the kaon decays into a pion

+#### Leptons

+- are fundamental particles
+- the lepton number is a quantum number (and so is conserved)
+  > the different "flavours" of the lepton number are conserved seperately
+- the muon decays into an electron

+#### Strange particles

+- produced through the strong interaction
+- decay through the weak interaction
+- are usually created in pairs
+- ...so strangeness is a quantum number
+  - however, strangeness can change by 0, +1 or -1 in weak interactions only
+    > the weak interaction allows for quark flavour changes

 ### 2.1.6 Quarks and antiquarks

 ### 2.1.7 Applications of conservation laws

+- Change of quark character in β−and in β+ decay.
+- Conservation applies to:
+  - Quantum numbers
+    - Charge
+    - Baryon number
+    - Lepton number
+    - Strangeness (except in weak interactions)
+  - Energy
+  - Momentum

 ## 2.2 Electromagnetic radiation and quantum phenomena